Salzburg to Krimml Falls Cycling Holiday

 This could almost be called the highlights of Austria tour.
 You start and finish in the charming city of Salzburg, famous with many for being the birthplace of Wolfgang Amadeus Mozart while for others it is inextricably linked with one of the most popular musicals ever made, The Sound of Music.

-Leaving the city you cycle into a world of lush meadows, mountain streams and towering peaks.
-The town of Zell am See on the shores of the Zeller lake has to be one of the most picturesque towns in the Alps.
+Leaving the city you follow a riverside cycle path into a world of lush meadows, mountain streams and towering peaks.
 The Kitzstenhorn glacier above the pretty village of Kaprun is an awe inspiring sight as are the thundering waterfalls near Krimml.
 Stunning views and fresh mountain air are constants throughout the trip and each evening will be spent in cosy, idyllic alpine villages.

 The route is mostly along bike paths and quiet roads.
-Any climbs are gentle and on the whole the route is reasonably level.
+Other than a couple of short, steep climbs the whole the route is reasonably level and well within the abilities of most leisure cyclists.

 Itinerary

 The route is mostly along bike paths and quiet roads.
-Any climbs are gentle and on the whole the route is reasonably level.
+There is one notable 2.5 km climb to contend with on day 3 but otherwise the route is only gently undulating

 Day 1 : Arrive Salzburg